jenskeiner/lintr/docs/project_plan.md

 - [x] 1.4: Implement basic CLI with placeholder commands.
   - [x] 1.4.1: Create a `__main__.py` file so the module can be run as a script.
   - [x] 1.4.2: Add an actual script named `repolint` to the package to run the CLI.
+  - [x] 1.4.3: Implement the `init` command properly to initialize a configuration file.
 - [x] 1.5: Develop core functionality:
   - [x] 1.5.1: GitHub API integration.
   - [x] 1.5.2: Rules and rule-set base classes implementation.
 No concrete rules yet.